Melissa3248/Code-Help/README.md

 - __LaTeX_paper_writing/__: Tips (and links to Overleaf guides) for preparing documents in LaTeX.
 - __scripts/__: contains general purpose code files

-The gitignore file is also meant to be educational (while also function as the actual gitignore file).
+The gitignore file is also meant to be educational (while also functioning as the actual gitignore file for the repo).

 ## How to Contribute